amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 * **KeyPairName** - select the key pair that you created from Step 1
 * **InterstellaApiKey** - enter the API key generated from Step 3
-* **InterstellaApiEndpoint** - replace this default value if the workshop admins provide you a different fulfillment API endpoint (in the form of a URL) to use
+* **InterstellaApiEndpoint** - only replace this default value if the workshop admins provide you a different fulfillment API endpoint (in the form of a URL) to use
+* **InterstellaIridiumTopicArn** - only replace this default value, if the workshop admins provide you an SNS orders topic (in the form of an ARN) to use
-* **InterstellaOrdersTopicArn** - replace this default value, if the workshop admins provide you an SNS orders topic (in the form of an ARN) to use
+* **InterstellaMagnesiteTopicArn** - only replace this default value, if the workshop admins provide you an SNS orders topic (in the form of an ARN) to use

 All other fields can be left as their default values.